BIOP/qupath-extension-biop-omero/README.md

 - If you haven't installed any extensions before, you'll be prompted to select a QuPath user directory.
 The extension will then be copied to a location inside that directory.

 - The `OMERO-java dependencies` are required to make this extension working.
-Download the .zip file from the [OMERO download page](https://www.openmicroscopy.org/omero/downloads/), under "OMERO Java".
-Unzip it and copy the "libs" folder in your extension directory.
+Download the .jar file from the [OMERO download page](https://www.openmicroscopy.org/omero/downloads/), under "Imagej / Fiji" and copy it in your extension directory.

 *Update*